gitter-badger/tinysystemd/README.md

 ###Where is systemd-logind, systemd-hostnamed, systemd-timedated, systemd-blowjobd, etc?

 For some reasons(I really don't know why) few essential packages, such as `qemu-kvm`, depend on `policykit-1` in jessie.
 And `policykit-1` depends on `libpam-systemd`, which depends on `systemd` that contains `systemd-logind`.
 I'm really tired of that shit, but I also want to provide a working solution for current Debian release, so I've decided to move `systemd-logind` into separated package.
 What about other fancy daemons?
-I don't need them at all.
-Modern desktop environments *are not supported by `tinysystemd`*.
+Currently I don't package them, but recently I made it possible to inject dependencies into other packages, so probably soon you will be able to launch your shiny-new desktop environments under `tinysystemd`.

 ###Why did you rename all of the binaries?